garvaraj05/bitsindri/README.md

 Website Overview:
 The official website for the college BIT Sindri has been developed that serves as a hub for students, faculty, alumni, and prospective students.
 The website is designed to showcase the history of the college, academic excellence, facilities, campus life, and overall identity of BIT Sindri.
-The goal is to offer a minimalist design and a  user-friendly interface that allows easy navigation and access to important information about the institution.
+The goal is to offer a clean and minimalist design and a  user-friendly interface that allows easy navigation and access to important information about the institution.

 Key Functionalities:
 1. Homepage: